Electricity

 Electric Discharge describes any flow of electric charge through a gas, liquid or solid.
 The properties and effects of electric discharges are useful over a wide range of magnitudes.
 Electric discharges can convey substantial energy to the electrodes at the ends of the discharge.
 Discharge is the release and transmission of electricity in an applied electric field through a medium such as a gas.

-Electrostatic Discharge - Lightning - Capacitors - Energy Types - Human Energy - Balance
+Electrostatic Discharge - Lightning - Capacitors - Energy Types - Human Energy - Balance - HZ - Safety

 When we learned how to convert electricity into a language, we realized that our potential is endless.
 Taming lightning is just the beginning.